SoNIC: Safe Social Navigation with Adaptive Conformal Inference and Constrained Reinforcement Learning: Method

-The key aspect of social navigation is navigating through crowds and addressing the challenges of making appropriate decisions for successful navigation.
-In our setting, we have $H$ humans, each indexed by $h$, within an episode of horizon $T$.
-At each time step $t$, we predict $K$ future steps (a larger $K$ means more extended future predictions) for each human's future trajectories to better understand their intentions.
-The prediction point for the $k$-th prediction of the $h$-th human is denoted as $\mathbf{p}_{h, k}$, where $1 \leq h \leq H$ and $1 \leq k \leq K$.
+The major task of social navigation is enabling robots to navigate through crowds and addressing the challenges of making appropriate decisions for successful navigation.
+In our setting, we have $H$ humans in the environment, each indexed by $h$, within an episode of horizon $T$.
+At each time step $t$, the ground-truth positions of humans are represented as $\mathbf{p}_{h}(t)$.
+We predict $K$ future steps (a larger $K$ means more extended future predictions) for each human's future trajectories to better understand their intentions.
+The prediction point for the $k$-th prediction of the $h$-th human is denoted as $\mathbf{p}_{h, k}(t)$, where $1 \leq h \leq H$ and $1 \leq k \leq K$.

-We formulate the task as a CMDP, where the CRL agent generates action \(A_t = (v_x, v_y)\) to control the moving speed of the robot based on the observations of states \(S_t\), which consists of two main parts.
+We formulate the task as a CMDP, where the CRL agent is provided with observations of the state \(S_t\) at each timestep, which consists of two main parts.
 The first part includes physical information: the current positions of humans and the robot, and other quantities about the robot's dynamics.
 The second part comprises post-processed features generated by models, such as the predicted human trajectories.
 We denote physical state components of ego information as \(\mathbf{e}\), physical components of human information as \(\mathbf{h}\), and components generated by models as \(\mathbf{m}\).
 The complete state \(S_t\) is written as \(S_t = [\mathbf{e}, \mathbf{h}, \mathbf{m}]\).
-After taking an action, the environment transitions to the next state based on the dynamics of humans and the robot and provides a reward \(R_t\) and a cost \(C_t\).
-We aim to obtain an optimal policy \(\pi(A_t \mid S_t)\) that maximizes rewards while adhering to the constraints on costs.
+The agent then generates action \(A_t = (v_x, v_y)\) to control the moving speed of the robot according to \(S_t\).
+This means we adopt holonomic kinematics, which aligns with previous work for easier comparisons of agent performance \cite{chen2019crowd, liu2023intention}.
+One common concern about holonomic kinematics is that it may not be easily transferred to real robots; however, we find that direct post-editing, including clipping and smoothing according to real-robot kinematics, of the actions produced by the agent can enable good sim-to-real performance in our experiments.
+For more details, please refer to our Sec.~\ref{sec:real_experiments}.
+After taking an action, the environment transitions to the next state \(S_{t+1}\) based on the motion dynamics of humans and the robot.
+It then provides a reward \(R_t\) and a cost \(C_t\).
+We aim to obtain an optimal policy \(\pi(A_t \mid S_t)\) that maximizes rewards while satisfying cost constraints, ensuring that the expected cumulative cost over an episode is below a threshold.